Pressed, Pinned & Skinned – Gallery Exhibit planned for Spring 2018

 Artists Samantha Chrysanthou, Darwin Wiggett and Pam Jenks

-Referencing the fascination with natural history and the triumph of science among European cultures from the 1700s to 1800s, this joint project reminds us of a time of intense colonization and appropriation of both human and natural cultures.
-During the Victorian era, popular hobbies such as pressing flowers or pinning insects provided the beholder with a piece of art comprised of natural things – even as the act of preserving necessitated the death of the object so valued.
-With this collection, the artists invite us to ponder whether our love of landscapes and our need to possess them through extensive travel to build our own private digital libraries is a factor in their destruction.
-This question is especially relevant in today’s era where photography is characterized by more and more adventure travel to far-flung and fragile destinations.
-In this era of mass extinction known as the Anthropocene, Samantha’s collection of pressed landscapes draws a parallel to the fad of collecting and preserving in the Victorian era.
-The previously bound pages hint at disturbing questions: What hand took care to collect and press these scenics?
-What has happened to the environments from which these scenes were taken?
-Is all we have left of these places imperfectly preserved and slightly damaged paper ripped from a lost a book?
+Referencing the fascination with natural history and the triumph of science among European cultures from the 1700s to 1800s, this joint print exhibit reminds us of a time of intense colonization and appropriation of both human and natural cultures.
+During the Victorian era, popular hobbies such as pressing flowers, pinning insects and tacking hides to a wall provided the beholder with a piece of art comprised of natural things – even as the act of preserving necessitated the death of the object so valued.
+With this exhibition, the artists invite us to ponder whether our love of travel and our need to possess and post nature images to our own social media ‘wall’ is a factor in the destruction of these landscapes.
+This question is especially relevant in today’s era when photography is characterized by adventure travel to far-flung and fragile destinations.
+In this era of mass extinction known as the Anthropocene, the questions raised and parallels drawn are timely.

+In Samantha’s Pressed collection, the landscapes captured appear somewhat distorted, even flattened as if each print were ripped out of a scrapbook.
+Indeed, accompanying the wall-hung prints is a larger collection of pressed landscapes housed in a hand-made book.
+What hand took care to collect and press these scenics?
+What has happened to the environments from which these small scenes were taken?
+Is all we have left of these places imperfectly preserved and slightly damaged material between the pages of a book?